autonomys/subspace-docs/docs/community/contribute.md

 ### You Rock!

 First off, thank you for considering contributing to the Subspace Network.
-It's through the amazing collaboration of people like yourself that truly makes the Open Source community amazing. ❤️
+It's through the amazing collaboration of people like yourself that truly makes the open source community amazing. ❤️

 ### Help us, Help you, Help us!